OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-segment.md

 }
 ```

-### Class Descriptions
+### Attributes Descriptions
-These represent the class values utilized in the `ShSegment` constructor.
-These values are customizable and can be strengthened or overridden through the `ui` properties' attributes.
+This section indicates the class values utilized in the `ShSegment` constructor.
+These values are customizable and can be strengthened or overridden through the `wrapper` attributes.

 _**wrapper**_
 *  **Value**: <code>bg-gradient-to-r from-blue-500 text-3xl p-4 rounded shadow-2xl</code> (these are the values used by the embedded `ShSegment` of the above example.